Bullsnake vs Rattlesnake: What’s the Difference?

 Another key difference between bullsnakes and rattlesnakes is their venom.
 Bullsnakes are non venomous, meaning they can bite you but will not inject venom.
 Rattlesnakes are another story altogether: they have a fairly potent venom that can even kill grown adults if left untreated.

 However, this isn’t to say that rattlesnakes are inherently more aggressive than bullsnakes– far from it.
-Bullsnakes are regarded as a much more aggressive species than rattlesnakes are, capable of pursuing predators or humans far more than rattlesnakes do.
+Bullsnakes are regarded as a much more aggressive species than rattlesnakes are, capable of pursuing predators far more than rattlesnakes do.
 While rattlesnakes are more dangerous overall, they tend to be a much shyer snake than bullsnakes are.

 Bullsnakes vs Rattlesnakes: Head Shape and Body Markings